 Select recipients and send.

-Other helpful features include the options of round-robin or collective scheduling in the paid version.
+Other helpful features include the options of round robin or collective scheduling in the Professional version.
 If others share their availability, Calendly will show times that work for everyone, so you can pick.
-Also, you can set up reminders both for yourself and for those who agreed to meet with you.
+Or, you can use its Meeting Polls feature to let people vote on proposed times before setting your meeting.
+Also, you can set reminders both for yourself and for those who agreed to meet with you.

 Calendly streamlines setting up meetings, so you can free up your time and attention for classes and other responsibilities.

-Android, iOS and desktop: Free with paid Premium upgrade available
+Android, iOS, and desktop: Free with available paid Full Version upgrade

-iStudiez is one of the highest-rated planner apps designed just for students.
-Enter your class schedule including the professor's name, contact info and office hours.
+iStudiez Pro is one of the highest-rated planner apps designed just for students.
+Enter your class schedule including the professor's name, contact info, and office hours.
 Then, you can color code your classes and use icons to make it visually interesting and easy to scan.

-"Week view" allows you to plan out your time and get ready for the upcoming week.
+"Week view" allows you to plan your time and get ready for upcoming classes.
 "Day view" shows you tasks and scheduled items for today.
-For each class, you can add assignments, their due dates and specific tasks associated with them.
+For each class, you can add assignments, their due dates, and specific tasks associated with them.

-If you upgrade to iStudiez Pro, you can even get a regular update on your GPA.
-As you receive graded assignments back, enter the grade and point value and iStudiez will do the calculating for you with the GPA tracker.
+If you upgrade to the Full Version of iStudiez Pro, you can even get a regular update on your GPA.
+As you receive graded assignments back, enter the grade and point value. iStudiez will do the calculating for you with its GPA tracker.
 It keeps this info from semester to semester, so you can keep the big picture in mind.

-myHomework is a clean and simple version of a student planner app.
+The myHomework student planner is a clean and simple planner app for education.
 Many teachers have already adopted it for e-learning or online instruction, but it's great for individual use as well.

 It's formatted for several types of class scheduling, such as block, period, or time-based schedules. myHomework allows you to not only input assignments and add tasks required to complete them, it also allows for prioritizing and categorizing tasks, so you can focus on what's most needed at any given time.
-You can get reminders for upcoming due dates too, so you don’t miss deadlines on accident.
+You can set reminders for upcoming due dates too, so you don’t miss deadlines by accident (or procrastination).

-While you do need internet connectivity to sync with other devices, it still has full functionality even when you're not connected to WiFi.
-The free version has plenty of great features, but the paid version lets you get rid of ads as well as share assignments, attach files to assignments and switch out your theme.
+While you do need internet connectivity to sync with other devices, this homework app still has full functionality even when you're not connected to WiFi.
+The free version has plenty of great features, but the paid version of this homework planner lets you get rid of ads as well as share assignments, add file attachments to assignments, and switch out your theme.

 The GPA calculator is more robust in this app compared to others, with its "What if?" feature, which calculates what scores you need on assignments to get an A in a class.
 It also includes notifications for due dates coming up.
 The paid version allows you to enter more grades and stores your GPA info from one semester to the next.

-In addition to finding a great planner app, these tips can help you increase your productivity and keep your schedule running smoothly.
+In addition to finding a great app for students, these tips can help you increase your productivity and keep your schedule running smoothly.
 No matter which app you choose, you’ll get more out of it if you use it alongside smart planning practices.

-Give yourself time to look through your new app's features and figure out the best way to use them in your context.
-It's often helpful to read some reviews, as people will talk about the features they like.
+Give yourself time to look through your new app's features and figure out the best way to use them (or customize them) for you.
+It's helpful to read reviews, as people will talk about the most useful features.
 It's also an easy way to learn how to use the app.

-Gather your syllabi, work schedules and any other pertinent calendar info.
+Gather your syllabi, work schedules, and any other pertinent calendar info.
 First, enter all your calendar info for the semester.
 This helps you understand what your weekly schedule will be like.
-Then create projects or enter assignments for any big projects your professors already have planned.
+Then create projects or enter assignments (and due dates) for any big projects your professors already have planned.

-For example, the class may feature a video assignment due at the end of the semester.
+For example, the class may require a video assignment due at the end of the semester.
 Create a task called "plan out video project," and set the due date for around the time you want to begin the project.
 You don't want to get bogged down in planning the details of all those projects during your semester review.
-If you stay focused on the big picture though, you may have time for more specific project planning at the end of your review session.
+If you stay focused on the big picture, you may have time for more specific project planning at the end of your review session.

-In order to keep your planner system functional, you have to keep giving it attention.
-Set up a time every week — about 30 minutes to an hour — for reviewing your projects and planning out your week.
+To keep your planner system functional, you have to keep giving it attention.
+Set up a time every week — about 30 minutes to an hour — for reviewing your projects and planning out your weekly schedule.
 Make this appointment as set-in-stone as your class times, so you aren’t tempted to put it off.

 You can use this time to input any grades you've received if you've chosen an app with a GPA-tracking feature.
 Make sure that for every project, assignment or exam, you've entered specific tasks to prepare for them as well.
 You don't want to just remember that you have something due.
-You want to have a plan for turning in the best work you can do!
+You want to have a plan for turning in your best work!

 This is also a great time to set up meetings you'll need for the week.
-Use an app like Calendly to send out requests for meetings, so you're not working last minute to find a time when everyone can meet.
+Use an app like Calendly to send out requests for meetings, so you're not scrambling at the last minute to find a time when everyone can meet.

-At some point every day (morning often works best), look over your schedule and your list of things to do.
+Every morning look over your daily schedule and your list of things to do.
 This usually doesn’t take more than five minutes, but it can do a lot to help you bring your best to the things that are important to you.

-Choosing the student planner app that’s right for you is a great way of keeping your mind focused and your grades high in the coming semester.
-Especially if you keep your app up-to-date with regular reviews, it will help you stay on top of your classes and work.
+Choosing the student planner app that’s right for you is a great way of keeping your mind focused and your grades high during the semester.
+A great app will help you stay on top of your classes and work, especially if you keep your app up-to-date with regular reviews.